spaze/security-txt/README.md

 1. Install PHP if it is not already installed.
 2. Install this package using Composer.
 3. Run the `checksecuritytxt.php` script.

+GitHub Actions' `ubuntu-24.04` runner (also as `ubuntu-latest` at the time of writing) has PHP 8.3 preinstalled, so you can use `checksecuritytxt.php` without installing anything else, this lib can be used with PHP 8.3.
+But unfortunately the `gnupg` PHP extension is not available on GitHub runners so you won't be able to verify the file signatures.
+If you want to verify signatures you'll need to use [the `setup-php` GitHub action](https://github.com/marketplace/actions/setup-php-action) which can also set up the extension.

 You can use my own checks as a template or for inspiration; see [the `securitytxt.yml` file](https://github.com/spaze/michalspacek.cz/blob/main/.github/workflows/securitytxt.yml) in my repository.